-This type of proprietary company is registered with ASIC as a company whose sole purpose is to act as the Trustee of a Superannuation Fund (SMSF) and is not permitted to trade in any form.
+This type of proprietary limited (Pty Ltd) company is registered with ASIC as a company whose sole purpose is to act as the trustee of a regulated superannuation fund.
 A reduced rate on the annual fee payable to ASIC is applicable to this type of company as long as the constitution:

-If you would like to order an SMSF package (trustee company and the superannuation trust deed for a discounted fee, you can order the package.
+If you would like to order a SMSF package which includes the trustee company and the superannuation trust deed for a discounted fee, you can order the package here.

 - ASIC Certificate of Registration

 - A complete and tailored suite of documents completing your company register, including: